TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/TypesColumnsOverrides.rst

     This allows to change the column definition of a field if a record of this type is edited.
 Currently, it only affects the display of form fields, but not the data handling.

-    A typical property that can be changed here is :ref:`columns config renderType <columns-text-properties-rendertype>`.
+    A typical property that can be changed here is :code:`renderType`.
     Furthermore, it is possible to *remove* certain options from the field configuration using the `__UNSET` value.

     The core uses this property to override for instance the "bodytext" field config of table "tt_content": If a record